gamemann/gamemann/README.md

 ### My Main Projects
 #### Best Mods
 [BestMods.io](https://bestmods.io) is an [open source](https://github.com/BestMods) website that lists many mods for any game!
-It retrieves data from multiple sources on the Internet and is powered by the [@modcommunity](https://github.com/modcommunity)!
+It retrieves data from multiple sources on the Internet and is powered by the [@modcommunity](https://github.com/modcommunity) and I!
 The website is still *in development*.

 <a href="https://bestmods.io/" target="_blank"><img src="https://github.com/BestMods/bestmods/blob/master/preview.jpeg" data-canonical-src="https://github.com/BestMods/bestmods/blob/master/preview.jpeg" /></a>